 Some grandparents cook with their grandchildren.
 Some play games together.
 Some make music.
 But Susy and her granddaughter, Siachen, walk World Vision’s Global 6K for Water®.
-And they’ve done it for most of Siachen’s 8 1/2 years.
+And they’ve done it together for 10 years — in 2023, they’ll make it 11 years.

 It all started in 2013 when Susy strapped her infant granddaughter to her chest and walked 6 kilometers to raise money so that people around the world could have access to clean water.